madfish-solutions/sol2ligo-course/src/content/typecasting/content.md

 Solidity has a convenient type casting but in Ligo it can be a bit tricky.
-The example of the most common conversion:
+The most common conversions are:
 ```jsx
 (* nat <- int *)
 const u : nat = abs(1);